 According to the legend, the name came about with the following exchange:

 "Hey Buddy," said a surprised American passenger, "is this Brazilian coffee?"
 "No," said Joe, "that's Irish Coffee."

 The Irish Coffee was a huge success and became an airport specialty.
-In 1952, after the war, the delicious concoction was introduced to the United States, by travel writer, Stanton Delaplane.
+In 1952, after the war, the Irish Coffee was introduced to the United States, by travel writer, Stanton Delaplane.
 He brought it to the attention of Jack Koeppler, a bartender at the Buena Vista Hotel in San Francisco and persuaded him to recreate it.

 The cream kept sinking when Koeppler tried to make the drink, so he traveled to the source, Joe Sheridan in Limerick, Ireland to learn the correct way to make this new coffee sensation.

 Cream - Rich as an Irish Brogue